NZNOG/website/nznog-2022/index.md

 Accomodation is available from the Intercontinental, and other nearby hotels.
 See the [Accomodation](nznog-2022/nznog-2022-accommodation.html) page for details.

-**Covid-19 statement**
+## Covid-19 statement
 NZNOG has been running for many years and is highly regarded for both its content and the community aspect of the conference.
-Due to this, if the ongoing COVID-19 Pandemic does not allow our standard, expected conference in January 2022, the NZNOG Trustees will postpone or cancel the conference.
-We have secured backup dates in May 2022, however, if this is still impacted by COVID-19 we will need to cancel for 2022.
+The conference has been delayed from January until May.
+We may still need to cancel the May conference if conditions do now allow the conference to take place.

+Please note, that even with the protection of vaccines that our vaccine mandate gives, that Covid spread may happen at the conference.